ceford/cefjdemos-data-jdm-user/articles/en/articles/deleting-an-article.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/9/96/J4x_delete_article_confirmed-en.png 1.5x"
 data-file-width="1000" data-file-height="125" width="800" height="100"
-alt="J4x delete article confirmed-en.png" />
+alt="trash article confirmation message" />

 The article has now been deleted and you will see a confirmation message.
 Selecting the **Trash** button removed the article from the